 Three reasons.

-What the install looks like on iPhone
+How to install on iPhone

 What's different from a native app

-A few things work differently.
+A few things worth knowing.

 Android install